aishraj/js-learner/README.md

-Just a set of begineer level experiments with Javascript.
+Just a set of begineer level experiments in Javascript and HTML5.
 Nothing special.